EU-Canada trade talks stalled, overshadowed by U.S.

 But analysts say he needs more time to sell a deal to his electorate, especially in Quebec, where Bombardier has its base.

-“Harper and the government is recognizing they are going to have to make some sacrifices and spend some political capital to close this,” said one Canadian source close to the talks.
+“Harper and the government is recognising they are going to have to make some sacrifices and spend some political capital to close this,” said one Canadian source close to the talks.

 Asked about the state of play, a spokesman for Fast said negotiations were continuing and a deal would be signed when both sides were ready.